Prag8855/aab/content/guides/moving-to-berlin.md

 To get a residence permit, you usually need a job offer, [health insurance](/glossary/Krankenversicherung), and a place to live.
 The first step is to [find a job](/guides/find-a-job-in-berlin), then [an apartment](/guides/find-a-flat-in-berlin) and [health insurance](/guides/german-health-insurance).

+Finding an apartment is usually the hardest step.
+If you are not yet in Berlin, you don't have many options.
+You might need expensive short-term housing.

 Moving to Germany costs a lot of money.
 You need savings.
 Your employer might offer a relocation bonus, or pay some of your relocation costs.

 After you arrive in Germany, you need a [bank account](/guides/first-bank-account-in-germany) and a SIM card for your phone.
 When you move into your apartment, you must [register your address](/guides/anmeldung-in-english-berlin).